Nevaehni/SoftwareManager/README.md

 | **E2E Coverage** | 🕒 Planned | ▢ Playwright tests for all the above |

 ### 🔧 Recent Implementation Notes

+**F-04: Uninstall packages with UI - COMPLETED** ✅
+The package uninstall functionality has been fully implemented and tested.
+Key technical solutions:

+- **Adapter Extension**: Added `uninstall()` method to `PackageAdapter` interface and implemented in both WingetAdapter and ChocoAdapter
+- **UI Enhancement**: Extended package management UI with tabbed interface - "Search & Install" and "Installed Packages" views
+- **IPC Integration**: Added `uninstall-package` and `list-installed-packages` IPC handlers in main process
+- **E2E Testing**: Comprehensive E2E tests covering tab navigation, package listing, and uninstall functionality
+- **Error Handling**: Proper status feedback and error handling for uninstall operations
+- **Scrollable Lists**: Added responsive scrolling to package lists with visual indicators when content overflows

+Users can now view installed packages, navigate between search and installed views, and uninstall packages directly from the UI with real-time feedback.
+Package lists automatically become scrollable when containing many items with adaptive height constraints.

 **F-03: Search & Install Packages (UI) - COMPLETED** ✅
 The package search functionality has been fully implemented and tested.
 Key technical solutions: